Outline

 Note: For information on baking and moisture level control see 2.5 Baking and Preheating

 Remove existing solder spheres on BGA components using desolder braid.
 Place the desolder braid on the balls to be removed, and gently place the soldering iron on the desoldering braid.
 Apply very light pressure to melt the solder balls.
-As the solder melts, it will be drawn onto the copper desoldering braid by capillary action.
+As the solder melts, capillary action will draw it onto the copper desoldering braid.
 Repeat as needed to remove all the solder balls.
 See Figure 1.

 Clean the BGA components with an approved cleaning solution.
-Some cleaning solutions may be specified by the customer or contract.
+The customer or contract may specify specific cleaning solutions.
 The typical cleaning process uses a cleaning brush and cleaner.
 Gently brush the surface until all evidence of flux and debris has been removed.
 Dry with a clean wipe or blow dry using an air gun.

 Procedure - Reflow Oven Attachment

 Apply tacky flux to the flat BGA component pads using a brush.
 Flux should be evenly applied across the entire BGA pad surface.
-Use minimal flux needed to fully cover the surface.
+Use minimal flux needed to cover the surface fully.
 Remove any excess flux.
 See Figure 2.

 Place the BGA components into a fixture and cover with a matching stencil.
 Check to ensure the alignment is correct.
 See Figure 3.

-Place a quantity of the appropriate size solder spheres onto the fixture and use a clean cleaning brush to distribute the solder spheres, so they fill all the open apertures in the BGA component stencil.
+Place a quantity of the appropriate size solder spheres onto the fixture and use a clean cleaning brush to distribute them so they fill all the open apertures in the BGA component stencil.
 Check to be sure all the apertures are filled with only one solder sphere.
 Tilt the fixture and pour the excess solder spheres into a collection container for reuse.

 Set up the reflow oven with the proper profile and run the oven for 5 minutes to ensure the reflow zone temperatures are stable.
 See Figure 4.